 Implement the following exercises into your existing practice routine to help strengthen your bow hand and improve your overall violin playing.

 Repeating a certain motor task helps with muscle memory.
 Try making 10 bow grips in a row, going through all the steps at once.
 By the fifth or sixth repetition, chances are you will no longer need the pictures or explanation to guide you.

 Holding the violin bow vertically in your right hand, start to crawl or inch your fingers up to the tip of the bow and back down without the help of your left hand.
 This exercise will help strengthen and improve flexibility in your fingers.

 Looking for more ways to practice your bow hold?
 Here are 10 sure-fire ways to boost your bow hold!

-Having a good bow grip is an excellent step toward becoming a better violinist.
-If you’re still struggling, try some violin classes with TakeLessons Live and practice with other beginners, just like you, or try working with a private violin teacher until you get it right.
+Having a good bow grip is a necessary step toward becoming a better violinist.
+If you’re still struggling, try some free violin classes at TakeLessons Live, or work with a private violin teacher until you get it right.